namespace-Pt/News-Recommendation/Codes/README.md

 ## File Structure
 ### `/data`: basic dictionaries
-  - dictionary mapping News ID to increasing integer, training set and testing set are separate because order of news ids has effect on neither training or testing
+  - dictionary mapping News ID to increasing integer, training set and testing set are separate because when constructing MIND iterator, the newsID should be mapped to continuous number starting from 1
     - `nid2idx_[data_mode]_train.json`
     - `nid2idx_[data_mode]_test.json`
   - dictionary mapping News ID to increasing integer, training set and testing set are unified because user may appear in both training and testing phases which are namely *long-tail users*.
 However, some users may only appear in testing set, which fomulates *cold start problem*.